Understanding the impact of your road traffic accident injuries

 Traffic accidents involving uninsured drivers

-The MIB was set up to compensate drivers involved in a range of problematic road accident types.
+The MIB estimates that in the UK someone is hit by an uninsured or hit-and-run driver every 20 minutes.
+That works out at more than 26,000 people every year.
+The MIB was set up to compensate drivers involved in a range of problematic road accidents.
 All UK-based motor insurance companies are legally required to pay into the MIB each year.
-This means that people who are injured by an uninsured or untraceable driver are able to claim the compensation they deserve.
+This means that people injured by an uninsured or untraceable driver can claim the compensation they deserve.

-Hit and run traffic accidents
+Hit-and-run traffic accidents

 It's frustrating and upsetting when someone refuses to face the consequences of a road accident they caused.
 Even more so if you or a passenger has been injured as a result.